cocos/cocos-docs/en/cocos-service/hms-location.md

 - Click on the **Sample** button in the Location Kit Service Panel, clone or Download, and open the project in Cocos Creator.

 - After [Enable Location Kit Service](#enable-location-kit-service) and [Config HUAWEI params file](#config-huawei-params-file), open **Project -> Build...** in the top menu of Cocos Creator.
 Cocos Creator 2.4.1 and above version, please refer to [Publish to HUAWEI AppGallery Connect](../../publish/publish-huawei-agc.md).
-Old version can build to the Android platform.
+Other version can build to the Android platform.

 - Need to test on Huawei or Honor brand phones with HMS Core service installed.
 Press the **Location** button on homepage for testing.